Additive Invariants of Open Petri Nets: Additive Invariants of Open Petri Nets

 Consider two open Petri nets $\Pa = (X \to S \leftarrow Y, P)$ and $\Pa' = (Y \to S' \leftarrow Z, P')$, such that $P$ and $P'$ have $T$ and $T'$ as transition sets, respectively.
 Recall that the Petri net decorating $\Pa \cp \Pa'$ has transition set $T + T'$.
 For $\tau \in T$, suppose that $\tau$ has $k$ input arcs in $P$.
 Equations~\ref{eq:input-arcs} and~\ref{eq:composite-source} imply that $\tau$ has $k$ input arcs in Petri net decorating $\Pa' \cp \Pa$.
 Likewise for output arcs and for $\tau' \in T'$.
 Therefore, $F_{m,n}(\Pa\cp \Pa') = F_{m,n}(\Pa') + F_{m,n}(\Pa)$.
 Similarly, for open Petri nets $\Pa$ and $\Qa$, we have $F_{m,n}(\Pa \oplus \Qa) = F_{m,n}(\Pa) + F_{m,n}(\Qa)$. \end{proof}

 \begin{example} Consider the open Petri net in Figure~\ref{fig:example-petri}.
-The transitions labeled $\alpha$ has two input arcs and one output arcs and so $F_{1,2}$ applied to this open Petri net is $1$.
-The transition $\beta$ has one input arc and one output arcs.
+The transition labeled $\alpha$ has two input arcs and one output arc, so $F_{2,1}$ applied to this open Petri net is $1$.
+The transition $\beta$ has one input arc and one output arc.
 Therefore, $F_{1,1}$ applied to this open Petri net is $1$.
-Finally the transition $\gamma$ has one input arce and two output arcs t For all other $m,n$, $F_{m,n}$ applied to this open Petri net is $0$. \end{example}
+Finally, the transition $\gamma$ has one input arc and two output arcs; $F_{1,2}$ applied to this open Petri net is $1$.
+For all other $m,n$, $F_{m,n}$ applied to these open Petri nets is $0$. \end{example}

 We are now ready to present the proof of one of our main results, Theorem~\ref{thm:open-petri-main-thm}.

 \begin{theorem} For any two $m, n \in \mathbb{N}$, there is a functor which maps each open Petri net to the total number of transitions with exactly $n$ input arcs and $m$ output arcs.
 Furthermore, any additive invariant $G\colon \openpetri \to \bn$ is completely determined --- as a linear combination of the functors $F_{m,n}$ defined above --- by its values on the family $\Pa_{m,n}$.
 In particular, we have